dask/distributed/docs/source/configuration.rst

 User-wide configuration
 =======================

-Dask accepts some configuration options in a file ``.dask/config.yaml`` located in your home directory.
+Dask accepts some configuration options in a configuration file, which by default is a ``.dask/config.yaml`` file located in your home directory.
+The file path can be overriden using the ``DASK_CONFIG`` environment variable.

 The file is written in the YAML format, which allows for a human-readable hierarchical key-value configuration.
 All keys in the configuration file are optional, though Dask will create a default configuration file for you on its first launch.

 Here is a synopsis of the configuration file: